-The Governance and Nominating Committee, which held two regular meetings during 2014, evaluates the structure and membership of the Board, evaluates candidates for nomination to the Board as appropriate with an emphasis on diversity of viewpoint and professional experience, reviews the compensation structure for the non-employee directors and the frequency and content of meetings, establishes and reviews the Company's succession plan for its Chief Executive Officer, and makes recommendations to the Board on all such matters.
+The Governance and Nominating Committee, which held two regular meetings during 2015, evaluates the structure and membership of the Board, evaluates candidates for nomination to the Board as appropriate with an emphasis on diversity of viewpoint and professional experience, reviews the compensation structure for the non-employee directors and the frequency and content of meetings, establishes and reviews the Company's succession plan for its Chief Executive Officer, and makes recommendations to the Board on all such matters.
 Although the committee does not have a formal diversity policy, the committee works to maintain a Board that is diverse in viewpoint and professional experience.
-The committee periodically examines the composition of the Board to ensure that the Board, taken as a whole, has the necessary skills and experience to steer the Company toward its stated objectives.
-Directors are nominated or elected by the Board, and stockholders may nominate directors as described further in "Corporate Governance-Director Nomination by Stockholders."
-The committee identifies Board candidates through a variety of formal and informal channels.
-The committee has the authority to hire a professional search firm to help identify candidates with specific qualifications, although it has no current engagement with any such firm.
+The committee periodically examines the composition of the Board to ensure that the Board, taken as a whole, has the necessary skills and experience to steer the Company toward its stated objectives, as well as the necessary skills and experience to set the Company's future strategies.
+Directors are nominated or elected by the Board candidates through a variety of formal and informal channels.
+The committee has the authority to hire a professional search firm to help identify candidates with specific qualifications.
+It has no current engagement with any such firm.
 The current members of the committee are Messrs.
 Schultz, Anderson, Bulls, and Tang and Ms. Skidmore, each of whom the Board has determined to meet the independence requirements of the NYSE listing standards, the Board's Independence Guidelines, and the rules and regulations under the Exchange Act.